 Improve Your Business’s Bottom Line Through Better SEO

-If managing day-to-day operations is more imperative than learning SEO on your own, consider outsourcing.
-Marketing agencies, such as professional companies are designed to create and implement a business-generating SEO strategy for you.
+If managing day-to- operations is more imperative than learning SEO on your own, consider outsourcing.
+Marketing agencies, such as Johannesburg SEO company, who are designed to create and implement a business-generating SEO strategy for you.

 So, what is SEO and what is an SEO keyword?
 SEO stands for search engine optimization.
 In layman’s terms, it means adding words and pictures to your site that makes it easier for search engines to find it when a user is looking for something in particular.
 An SEO keyword is a common word or phrase that is used by search engine users when looking for services, products or information.
 Longer phrases (more than three words) are called “long tail keywords”, and shorter phrases are called “short tail keywords.”
 The better your site is primed for search engines, the more traffic it will gain.
 The more specific the keyword, the better.

 “The goal is not only to have more eyes on your website but actual visitors that are interested in what you have to offer.” – Benji Marketing SEO Idaho